Loading...

 Can I recover my legal costs from the debtor?

 UAE courts may award partial legal costs to the successful party, but typically not the full amount.
-You should not expect to recover 100% of your legal expenses from the debtor.

 Subscribe to our Newsletter